warp-ds/css/CONTRIBUTING.md

-This repository is maintained by the [Warp Core Team](https://github.com/orgs/warp-ds/teams/warp-core-team) and is home to the [@warp-ds/css](https://www.npmjs.com/package/@warp-ds/css), which for now only consist of a set of required presets based on the [Warp Design System](https://github.com/warp-ds/).
+This repository is maintained by the [Warp Core Team](https://github.com/orgs/warp-ds/teams/warp-core-team) and is home to the [@warp-ds/css](https://www.npmjs.com/package/@warp-ds/css), which for now only consist of a set of required resets based on the [Warp Design System](https://github.com/warp-ds/).

 To get an overview of the project, read the [README](README.md).